akuity/kargo/docs/docs/20-quickstart.md

     visiting the test instance of our site at [localhost:30081](http://localhost:30081).

-    For a visual confirmation, you can also review the Kargo dashboard, where you should see that the `test` `Stage` has been promoted successfully and is displayed as Healthy:
+   To check the status of the `test` stage on the Kargo dashboard, navigate to the "Projects" section and choose your "kargo-demo".
+Look for the _heart_ symbol, which indicates a _healthy_ state, along with a _tick_ mark that signifies the _successful promotion_ of the `test` stage.

     ![Kargo-dashboard-screenshot](../static/img/kargo-dashboard-promotion.png)